 That summer, and also the following summer, in addition to my seminar classes, I attended the rehearsals and concerts of the Boston Symphony led by a host of famous conductors.
 I was also privileged to attend two Conducting Seminar classes given by none other than Leonard Bernstein.
 He lived up to his reputation for brilliance, and more.
 I got to see him rehearse, and perform the Mahler Ninth Symphony, and the Shostakovich Fifth Symphony.
 It was out of this world!
 Another unforgettable highlight was witnessing Klaus Tennstadt conducting Bruckner.
 It was a transcendental performance.

-It turns out that Leonard Altman had a special interest in contemporary composers, and played an important role in the careers of a number of composers, including George Crumb, Steve Reich, John Corigliano, Ralph Shapey, and posthumously, Charles Ives.
+It turns out that Leonard Altman had a special interest in contemporary composers, and played an important role in the careers of a number of composers, including George Crumb, Steve Reich, Philip Glass, John Corigliano, Ralph Shapey, Olivier Messiaen, George Rochberg, and posthumously, Charles Ives.
 I was one of the last composers he gave his attention to.
 More than anyone else, Leonard encouraged me to make composition my life's work.
 He always treated me like I was an equal to any composer alive, even though I had written very few pieces.
 Altman had a diamond-sharp mind, a will of iron, and a heart of gold.
-He is most well-known for leading the fight to save Carnegie Hall, and was also a prominent musicologist, music editor, television producer, radio host, and professor at various colleges.
-He even owned the original score to a short work by Prokofiev.
-The composer had given him the score when Leonard represented the Western hemisphere during a cultural trip to Russia, where he also met Shostakovich.
+He is most well-known for leading the fight to save Carnegie Hall, and was also a prominent musicologist, music editor, television producer, radio host, and music department chair and professor at various colleges.
+He even owned the original score to a short work by Sergei Prokofiev.
+The composer had given him the score when Leonard represented the Western hemisphere during a cultural trip to Russia, where he also met Dmitri Shostakovich.

 Without a doubt, Leonard was an important influence in my decision to shift my focus from improvisation to composition.
 I loved improvising, but felt the need to control all of the musical parts.
 I also felt I got better results by writing out the music, rather than improvising it.